rubensousa/adventofcode2017/README.md

 - Part 1

-Just performing the instructions until the current index points to a position out of bounds:
+Just keep performing the instructions until the current index points to a position out of bounds:

 ```kotlin
 private fun countSteps(array: ArrayList<Int>): Int {